 Looking to feed a large crowd or family a hearty breakfast that goes together in a snap and with minimal effort?
-These Egg & Sausage Breakfast Sliders are just the ticket!
+These Breakfast Sliders with Scrambled Eggs and Sausage are just the ticket!

-The morning I made these egg & sausage breakfast sliders I was all gung-ho, hungry, and anxious to see how they’d turn out.
+The morning I made these breakfast sliders I was all gung-ho, hungry, and anxious to see how they’d turn out.
 My appetite was back (more on that soon), and I was raring to eat!

 Unfortunately, the answers to my burning queries would have to wait.